South Australian Railways steel carriage stock: Details

 In 1973, car 783 was converted to a "departmental car".
 This involved stripping the interior, and fitting a kitchen and sleeping compartments for up to eight people, as support for the Vice-Regal car and Commissioner's car, Murray.
 The car was fitted with a 3-phase power supply, and this was used when the vehicle was included in the Commissioners' Train.
 As rebuilt, the car was painted red and allocated the code DC783.
 No air conditioning was fitted; the bogies had come from the Cafeteria Car, which had been shifted across to Commonwealth style bogies.

 It was a common sight on broad-gauge passenger trains to Port Pirie circa 1978, when it provided head-end power for an RBJ buffet car while the Cafeteria Car was unavailable.

 When the South Australian Railways was sold to the Australian Government in 1975 (to become Australian National Railways, later Australian National), the vehicle was retained by the South Australian State Government.
 It was officially withdrawn in 1986, then leased to SteamRanger and named Lowanna in 1990.
 In 1995 the car was transferred to become a static exhibit at the Port Dock Railway Museum (now National Railway Museum, Port Adelaide); ten years later it was sold to a person who placed the car under the care of the Victorian Goldfields Railway in Maldon.
 In 2022, the car was sold to 707 Operations.

 In service

 South Australian Railways (1936-1975)

-When the cars first entered service they were used on fixed consists for specific rosters.
-As the fleet grew they replaced many of the older vehicles, which were progressively scrapped or held for occasional use, like the Centenary Train.
+When the cars first entered service, they were used on fixed consists for specific rosters.
+As the fleet grew they replaced many of the older vehicles, which were progressively scrapped or held for occasional use such as on the Centenary Train.

-Through the 1960s, the carriages had their windows replaced, and the exteriors were repainted from the green/cream/black scheme to the newer red/silver scheme, to match the livery applied to the newer air conditioned fleet and diesel locomotives.
+Through the 1960s, windows were replaced and the exteriors were repainted from the green-cream-black scheme to a red-silver-black scheme, to match the livery applied to the newer fleet of air-conditioned country passenger cars and 900 and 930 class diesel-electric locomotives.
+Later, red covered the roofs and sides.

 In 1962, car 705 caught fire, and the following year it was condemned, written off and scrapped.